akamai/AkamaiOPEN-edgegrid-java/README.md

 Signs HTTP requests to OPEN API services, using EdgeGrid V1 signing algorithm.

-EdgeGrid signing algorithm implementation is agnostic HTTP client.
-Then you can use or create with a minimal effort a binding specific for HTTP client.
+EdgeGrid signing algorithm implementation is agnostic to an HTTP client.
+You can use (or create with a minimal effort) a binding specific for an HTTP client.
 Currently two bindings are available:

 * binding for [REST-assured][11]
 * binding for [Google HTTP Client Library for Java][10]